Archdiocese of New York: 1885 to 1900

 McCloskey died on October 18, 1885; Corrigan automatically succeeded him as archbishop.

-During the 1886 mayoral campaign in New York City, Reverend Edward McGlynn, pastor of St. Stephen's Parish in Manhattan, announced that he would speak at a political rally for the journalist Henry George, the candidate of the United Labor Party.
+During the 1886 mayoral campaign in New York City, Edward McGlynn, pastor of St. Stephen's Parish in Manhattan, announced that he would speak at a political rally for the journalist Henry George, the candidate of the United Labor Party.
 Corrigan, who was very close to the Democratic political machine at Tammany Hall, had had previous conflicts with McGlynn over his political affiliations.
 He ordered McGlynn to cancel his speech.
 McGlynn delivered the speech anyway and Corrigan immediately removed him as pastor of St. Stephen's.
 McGlynn was excommunicated by the Vatican in 1887.

 In the 1880s, the Vatican became concerned that the Catholic hierarchy in the United States, dominated by Irish prelates, was neglecting the needs of the increasing numbers of Catholic Italian immigrants.
 The Vatican rebuked Corrigan in 1887 for neglecting the Italians and treating them in a humiliating way.
-The Irish parishes would only allow Italians to attend Mass in church basements.
+Some Irish parishes would only allow Italians to attend Mass in church basements.
 Corrigan refused to open Italian parishes, claiming that the Italians were "not very clean" and were too poor to support them.

 Sister (and later Saint) Frances Xavier Cabrini arrived in New York in 1889 from Italy to establish an orphanage in Manhattan.
 When she met with Corrigan, he told her that he would not allow her orphanage and that she should return to Italy.
 Cabrini told him that, “I am here by order of the Holy See, and here I must stay.”
 At that point, Corrigan relented and invited Cabrini to work in the schools.
 He later allowed her to open an orphanage.
 In 1891, Corrigan started work on St. Joseph's Seminary in Yonkers.